 Get a Power Converter

-One of my top South Africa travel tips is to get an adaptor before you land.
+One of my top travel tips is to get an adaptor before your South Africa vacation.
 Most plugs in South Africa are 15 amp 3-prong, with round plugs.
 I would recommend purchasing one before you land, especially if you land at night.

 We ended up not having the right adapter and had to go track one down once we realized at 10 p.m. the night we arrived.
 Remember what I told you about “The Purge-y” feeling above?
 If you do find yourself without an adaptor don’t worry.
 You CAN find one at any big supermarket for cheap.
 Check out my ultimate Africa packing list here.